GFolhas/GFolhas/README.md

 ### Bio

 - Hi, I'm Gonçalo Folhas.
-I am currently 22 years old on my 2nd year in a Computer Science Master's Degree 💻
+I am currently 22 years old and I just finished my Master's Degree in Software Engineering 💻
+- I acquired a grade of 18/20 on the topic of "Testing Automotive Hypervisors" at CISUC.
 - I enjoy hooping with my friends 🏀 and listening to my spotify playlist 🎵 but more than that I enjoy not failing my subjects 😃

 ### GitHub Statistics